-- Ensure spectators stay in designated spectator viewing areas at your location or otherwise in safe locations preferably several metres back from the stage at all times; - Take control and move spectators where you want them to be as they start arriving BE POLITE BUT FIRM.
+- Ensure spectators stay in designated spectator viewing areas at your location or otherwise in safe locations - preferably several metres back from the stage at all times and behind tree lines as appropriate; - Where there is more than one Marshal at a location you should not stand in groups preferring to spread out around the area to be covered; - Take control and move spectators where you want them to be as they start arriving - BE POLITE BUT FIRM.
 Use peer pressure from other spectators if someone refuses to move; - Be aware of the arrangements for media access; - Do not take photographs or video or share any information on social media whilst marshalling stay alert at all times; - If there is a delay to the stage or a temporary halt, find out what is happening and keep spectators informed-they will be less likely to move; - Keep everyone off the live stage remember to use your whistle to alert others of approaching cars.
-Always ensure that spectators are in a safe place and kept back from the edge of the stage preferably several metres back.
+Always ensure that spectators are in a safe place and kept back from the edge of the stage - preferably several metres back.